Xerox: History

-Joseph C. Wilson, credited as the "founder of Xerox", took over Haloid from his father.
+Joseph C. Wilson, credited as the “founder of Xerox”, took over Haloid from his father.
 He saw the promise of Carlson's invention and, in 1946, signed an agreement to develop it as a commercial product.
 Wilson remained as President/CEO of Xerox until 1967 and served as chairman until his death in 1971.

-Looking for a term to differentiate its new system, Haloid hired a Greek scholar at Ohio State University and coined the term xerography from two Greek roots meaning "dry writing".

-Haloid changed its name to Haloid Xerox in 1958 and then Xerox Corporation in 1961.
+Looking for a term to differentiate its new system, Haloid hired a Greek scholar at Ohio State University and coined the term xerography from two Greek roots meaning “dry writing.”
+Haloid changed its name to Haloid Xerox in 1958 and then Xerox in 1961.

-Before releasing the 914, Xerox tested the market by introducing a developed version of the prototype hand-operated equipment known as the Flat-plate 1385.
-The 1385 was not actually a viable copier because of its slowness of operation.
-As a consequence, it was sold as a platemaker for the Addressograph-Multigraph Multilith 1250 and related sheet-fed offset printing presses in the offset lithography market.
-It was little more than a high quality, commercially available plate camera mounted as a horizontal rostrum camera, complete with photo-flood lighting and timer.
+Before releasing the 914, Xerox tested the market with a prototype hand-operated machine known as the Flat-plate 1385.
+The 1385 was not a viable copier because of its slow speed.
+Consequently, it was sold as a platemaker for the Addressograph-Multigraph Multilith 1250 and related sheet-fed offset printing presses in the offset lithography market.
+It was a higher-quality, commercially available plate camera mounted as a horizontal rostrum camera, complete with photo-flood lighting and a timer.
 The glass film/plate had been replaced with a selenium-coated aluminum plate.
-Clever electrics turned this into a quick-developing and reusable substitute for film.
-A skilled user could produce fast, paper and metal printing plates of a higher quality than almost any other method.
-Having started as a supplier to the offset lithography duplicating industry, Xerox now set its sights on capturing some of offset's market share.
+Electrics turned this into a quick-developing and reusable substitute for film.
+A skilled user could quickly produce paper and metal printing plates.
+Having started as a supplier to the offset lithography duplicating industry, Xerox then set its sights on capturing some of offset's market share.

 The 1385 was followed by the first automatic xerographic printer, the Copyflo, in 1955.
 The Copyflo was a large microfilm printer that could produce positive prints on roll paper from any type of microfilm negative.
 Following the Copyflo, the process was scaled down to produce the 1824 microfilm printer.
-At about half the size and weight, this still sizable machine printed onto hand-fed, cut-sheet paper which was pulled through the process by one of two gripper bars.
-A scaled-down version of this gripper feed system was to become the basis for the 813 desktop copier.
+At about half the size and weight, this still sizable machine printed onto hand-fed, cut-sheet paper, which was pulled through the process by one of two gripper bars.
+A scaled-down version of this gripper feed system became the basis for the 813 desktop copier.